Keywords

 Equally important were governance and engagement.
 By requiring investigators to evaluate centralized options before acquiring or replacing freezers, Johns Hopkins turned each equipment failure into an opportunity to expand community-based biobanking.
 Where community-based storage was not possible, direct consultation ensured that institutional sustainability principles guided freezer purchases across campus.
 Faculty engagement through seminars and outreach further embedded shared stewardship into research culture, shifting responsibility from individual laboratories to the institution.

-Although this represents a single-institution experience, the principles—auditing freezer assets, centralizing storage, prioritizing LN2 systems, adopting efficient ULT alternatives, embedding consultation into purchasing, and investing in monitoring and contingency—are broadly adaptable.
+Although this represents a single-institution experience, the principles such as auditing freezer assets, centralizing storage, prioritizing LN2 systems, adopting efficient ULT alternatives, embedding consultation into purchasing, and investing in monitoring and contingency—are broadly adaptable.
+The specific balance of centralized versus decentralized storage will differ by institution, but the framework presented here can be adapted according to local space constraints, resource availability, and regulatory environments.
 Academic centers facing similar pressures to improve efficiency and accountability can adopt variations of this model to strengthen both financial stability and biospecimen quality.

 The Johns Hopkins Biobank illustrates how sustainable practices and specimen protection can be advanced simultaneously through a service-center model.
 Consolidation of freezer assets, prioritization of LN2 vapor-phase storage, adoption of MVE Variō systems, and governance embedded into equipment replacement reduced costs, strengthened oversight, and enhanced compliance.
 Centralized monitoring, redundant infrastructure, and 24/7 emergency response ensured continuity of operations, while faculty outreach fostered a culture of shared stewardship.
 Importantly, requiring investigators to consider community-based biobanking before replacing failed freezers transformed equipment failures into opportunities for institutional strengthening.